-Dr S provided an opinion on the physical capability of Mr Long to perform work six and a half years following the accident and therefore did not account for events between the accident and the relevant date of the report which may have further contributed to the plaintiff’s disablement.
+Dr S provided an opinion on the physical capability of Mr Long to perform work six and a half years following the accident and therefore did not account for events between the accident and the relevant date of the report that may have further contributed to the plaintiff’s disablement.
 Furthermore, the period of disablement relevant to the TPD Policy was 6 months after the date of injury.

 - The expert had responded to incorrect questions or applied the incorrect test.

-Dr S based his conclusions on an incomplete version of the policy provision relevant to the assessment.
-In addition, the expert’s test (whether the claimant has a “real chance” of performing some kind of remunerative work without significant time off work) did not specify or encompass the TPD Policy’s requirement that the claimant be unable to perform a range of lower paid alternative occupations as a result of his injury.
+Dr S based his conclusions on an incomplete version of the policy relevant to the assessment.
+In addition, the expert’s test (whether the claimant has a “real chance” of performing some kind of remunerative work without significant time off work) did not address or encompass the TPD Policy’s requirement that the claimant be unable to perform a range of lower paid alternative occupations as a result of his injury.

 In summary, the defendants argued that Dr S’s reports “were prepared so long after the date of disablement, and the evidence that [the expert] has properly taken into account all relevant subsequent events is so insufficient, that the probative value of his reports is so little that their tender should be rejected in limine”.